 Carrots, eggs, sugar, buttermilk, flour; they’re all ingredients that can stand up to bolder spices.

 In no way is this carrot cake overly-spiced; it’s not a spice cake, but it’s flavorful.
 It’s not to be confused with those grocery store carrot cakes that are generally so bland they’re just one step above jarred baby food carrots.

 This recipe is a keeper.
-The carrot cake from scratch is tender, springy, dense but not heavy, falling-apart soft and moist without being greasy.
-The oil keeps it moist beyond all words, the butter adds flavor, and the buttermilk does both.
+The carrot loaf cake is tender, springy, dense but not heavy, falling-apart soft and moist without being greasy.

 It’s full of texture from the carrots and raisins.
 And it’s warmly spiced with cinnamon and the spices classic carrot cake is known for.
 The cream cheese frosting is the literal icing on the cake; tangy, creamy, luscious.

 I have not been able to keep away from this cake.
 It’s a good thing the recipe makes two loaves.

 To make carrot cake in a loaf pan, you’ll need:

 - Brown & granulated sugar